mapninja/Earthsys144/week02/02_PICK_ONE_TO_TURN_IN_georeferencing_with_qgis_and_allmaps_org.md

 ### Download PLSS data from EarthWorks

 > **Concept note: What is PLSS?** The **Public Land Survey System (PLSS)** is a land division framework used across much of the United States.
-It organizes land into a regular pattern of townships, ranges, and sections.
 In this lab, the PLSS layer works as a spatial reference grid because the historical map also uses that survey logic.

 1. Go to the EarthWorks record:
    [https://earthworks.stanford.edu/catalog/stanford-td889mh1819](https://earthworks.stanford.edu/catalog/stanford-td889mh1819)